Akavall/RustWebServer/README.md

 ./target/release/web_server_is_prime
 ```

-Some examples of using the executabe:
+Some examples of using the executable:

 Python `requests`
 ```